curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 ---

+The self-help genre, this book included, boils down to improving two things: finding your purpose (direction to go), and methods for optimally pursuing a given purpose.
+I'm going to use the word, "you", but this self-help advice applies to any and all ideas - companies, nations, relationships, breaths, philosophies, energies, laws, software - everything, including "you".

+## Find purpose

 What's the value in knowing your current purpose formula?
 What's the value in knowing the meaning of life and your purpose of existence?
 You are constantly making little decisions and turns and detours in your life.
-You're more likely to make decisions that send you in the right direction if you know what direction it is that you should be going.
-Sometimes the long-term direction requires a different short-term direction.
+You're more likely to make decisions that send you in the "right direction" if you know what direction it is that you should be going.
+Sometimes the long-term direction requires a conflicting short-term direction.

 Suppose you want to travel East, but there's a river in the way.
 The only way across that river seems to be "go North over the bridge first".
 The direction you're travelling is still East, but it seems like you have to go North for a short time to get there.

 How do you know to go North in order to go East?
 Well, first you need to know your long-term direction: East.
 Then you need to know about the obstacles you'll have to overcome to go East: the river.
 Then you need to figure out the best strategy to overcome the obstacles: you can swim, you can walk over the bridge, you can hire a boat...
 All the strategies have tradeoffs that interact with the other directions you're going.
 Maybe you need to preserve your energy or maybe you have to preserve your money.
 In order to make the right decision to overcome the obstacle (to cross the river), you need to know your purpose for going East.
 Then you can make the optimal decision.
 Is it ok to be wet and tired?
 Is it ok to spend money?
 How much time do you have to get there?
 You can guess at these things without knowing your reason for going East, but you're more likely to make the right decision when you know your purpose.

 How do you find your purpose?
-The kinds of deep, impactful purpose that last 5-50 years?
+How do you find the kind of deep, impactful purpose that lasts 5-50 years?
+Think about three things:

+* What do you love?
+* What do you want to love?
+* How big can you make that love?

 Start with your sense of self - what do you love?
 To love is to understand.
 Love is whatever you consider to be part of your "self".
-All the things you consider to be part of "yourself", you understand.
-All the things you understand, you consider to be "part of yourself".
-The degree of love is the degree of understanding is the degree of "it is part of me".
+What is part of your sense of self?
+What family, communities, nations, or humankind are part of your sense of self?
+You don't get to choose "you", but you do get to choose what you include in your sense of self.

+* "I love it" = "I understand it" = "It is part of me"
+* "degree of love" = "degree of understanding" = "degree of 'it is part of me'".

-What do you tend to want to love?
-What do you tend to want to understand?
+What do you want to love?
+What do you tend to want to love or understand?
 That is attraction.
 Love yourself - understand the root of your attraction and let it guide you.

-So what is part of your sense of self?
-What family, communities, nations, or humankind is part of your sense of self?
+How big can you make that love?
 What can you do to make that thing that is part of you survive longer?
-You don't get to choose "you", but you do get to choose what you include in your sense of self.
 Start from the basics (yourself) and work your way up.

 * A good way to make your family last longer is to make *you* live longer in a productive co-existence with other members of your family.
 * A good way to make your community last longer is to make your family last longer in it in a productive co-existence with other families of that community.
 * A good way to make your nation last longer is to make your community last longer in it in a productive co-existence with other communities of that nation.
-* A good way to make humankind last longer is to make your nation last longer in it in a productive co-existence with other nations of humankind.
+* A good way to make humankind last longer is to make your nation last longer in it in a productive co-existence with other nations of your species.

+The way to make your species last longer is probably not to become the leader of your species.
+Wanting to become a leader of a group is loving the individual human "you", not the group - it's a traitorously small love.
+When your leadership is the optimal path for that group, then you should be the leader of that group.
+Leaders are a mix of "very small love" with "very big love", and it's hard to tell where a leader's heart truly lies.
+It's easy to act out "very big love" in public.

+## Optimally pursue purpose

+Meta heuristic function:

+Given purpose p, heuristic f, refactored heuristic g:

+expected_return(modify(f), p) = expected_performance(g, p) - expected_performance(f, p) - cost(modify(f)) + personal_growth(modify(f))

+^ can be applied recursively, to your growth strategies / levels of purpose

+At every moment, you can either execute on your heuristic functions or refactor them.

+If you want something more practical, explore the self-help genre.
+Ultimately, this is the function you live by.

+Every moment you make a decision.
+Suppose we pick a time period, X. We can choose some heuristic function to optimize decisions across that time period.
+It takes

 What abilities, natural tendencies, and network do you have right now to make each step happen?
 What abilities and network do you need to acquire to make each step happen?
 You can pursue personal growth detours in concentrated chunks, like school.
 You can pursue personal growth continuously throughout life.
 Or you can do both.
 Figure out what works best for you and figure out the best way to balance personal growth with realizing your purposes.

-The self-help genre, this book included, is in essence, "learning how to optimize your decisions towards your purpose formulae".
-Self-help boils down to stabilizing your personal life, finding your purpose (direction to go), and methods for optimally pursuing a given purpose.
 With the technology we have, we will not find optimal algorithms for making every decision perfectly.
 Instead, we have to come up with heuristic functions (simplified functions with acceptable error rates) for making those decisions.
 Some people call these heuristic functions "principles".
 The self-help genre exposes us to possible heuristic functions we could be using to make the decisions we make in life.

+## Digression

-Highly successful people often have two attributes:
+Highly successful individuals often have two attributes:
 1. A clear long-term purpose ("direction" or "vision").
 2. Highly performant heuristic functions (principles).

-The highly successful people who don't have those two attributes are frowned-upon by society.
-Society feels that those people don't "deserve" their success or the celebration of it.
-Their success is usually attributed to "luck" - being born into "the right family" or "being in the right place at the right time."
+That feels right, but you know that's just half the truth.
+There are many "successful" individuals with objectively poor vision and low-performing heuristic functions.
+They got lucky.
+Some low-probability event happened and their heuristic function found a high return.
+For example, they may have been born into "the right family in the right country" or they may have timed the market, or they may have been at the right place at the right time.

+We feel that lucky individuals don't "deserve" the rewards of their success or the celebration of it.
+Do lucky people deserve to be celebrated?
+Luck is a bad role model.
+Investing in luck instead of highly performant heuristic functions is suboptimal.
+Do lucky individuals deserve the rewards of their success?
+That is an economic and political question.

+Capitalism rewards luck too much and loses potential value from "unlucky" highly-performant heuristic functions.
+Communism rewards highly-performant heuristic functions too little, so those functions don't realize value.
+Socialism is somewhere in between.
+All models end up introducing methods for compensating for their weaknesses.
+Imagine a future model where ideas are rewarded based on the expected value of their heuristic functions - that is "measured purpose".

 How can you tell worthy success from unworthy success?
-Ask for their purpose and heuristic functions, consider whether those make sense together, then determine whether their past decisions align.
+Ask for their past purpose and heuristic functions, consider whether those make sense together, then determine whether their past decisions align.
 Heuristic functions are imperfect with random variance, so success is always a combination of luck, quality of purpose, and quality of the heuristic functions employed.

 It's one thing to find your own purpose.
 It's almost always the case that pursuit of a purpose will be higher-performing when combined with other agents with purpose.
 How do you navigate the intersection between your purpose and others'?
 Interviewing, dating, making friends, and trying out a new community are this same genre of activity.
 There are two or more parties.
 You each need to figure out: